Partial Resolutions of Affine Symplectic Singularities: Deformation Theory and Prorepresentability

 By \cite[\href{https://stacks.math.columbia.edu/tag/06J5}{Lemma 06J5}]{Stacks}, we have to show that given a diagram in $\Art_{\C}$ as in \Cref{FlatRim}, $\PD_X(B') \rightarrow \PD_X(B) \times_{\PD_X(A)} \PD_X(A')$ is an equivalence of categories.
 Note that since any $A \in \Art_{\C}$ is a thickening of $k$, any $X_A \in \PD_X(A)$ is a thickening of $X$ and thus has the same underlying topological space.
-In particular we can think of $X_A$ as a sheaf of Poisson $A$-algebras on $X$.
+In particular, we can think of $X_A$ as a sheaf of Poisson $A$-algebras on $X$.
 Thus given an object $(X_{B}, X_{A'}, \psi) \in \PD_X(B) \times_{\PD_X(A)} \PD_X(A')$, we can explicitly construct an Poisson scheme $X_{B'} \in \PD_X(B')$ by setting

 Since all the data commutes with localization, this indeed forms a sheaf of Poisson $B'$-algebras on $X$ (in fact, the pushout $X_{B} \sqcup_{\psi, X_{A}} X_{A'}$), and thus an element of $\PD_X(B')$.
-Furthermore by \Cref{FlatRim} the resulting sheaf is flat.
+Furthermore, by \Cref{FlatRim} the resulting sheaf is flat.
 This shows that the functor is essentially surjective.

 To show that the functor is fully faithful, let $X_1, X_2 \in \PD_X(B')$, and let $U$ be an open set in $|X| = |X_1| = |X_2|$.
 If we consider $X_1(U)$ only as a flat $B'$-module, \Cref{FlatRim} states that it is a fiber product of flat modules over $B$ and $A'$.
-Furthermore its algebra and Poisson structures are both defined by homomorphisms in $\Flat_{B'}$.
-Since morphisms between fiber products are determined by their restrictions to each component, this tells us that $X_1(U)$ and $X_2(U)$ are fiber products as a Poisson $B$-algebras.
+Furthermore, its algebra and Poisson structures are both defined by homomorphisms in $\Flat_{B'}$.
+By \Cref{FlatRim} again, these morphisms between fiber products are determined by their restrictions to each component, which tells us that $X_1(U)$ and $X_2(U)$ are fiber products as a Poisson $B'$-algebras.
 Thus $\Hom(X_1(U), X_2(U))$ is isomorphic to

 This bijection commutes with localization and thus holds at a level of Poisson schemes, showing the map is fully faithful.

 \end{proof}